hugoycj/2.5d-gaussian-splatting/README.md

 3. **Streamlined Mesh Reconstruction with GauStudio**

 ## TODOs
-- [ ] **Resolved the critical issue outlined in https://github.com/hugoycj/2dgs-gaustudio/issues/1.
+- [x] **Resolved the critical issue outlined in https://github.com/hugoycj/2dgs-gaustudio/issues/1.
 The open-source version has some issues compared to our private implementation.
 It will take a few days to address them.
 Please check back in 2-3 days.**
 - [ ] Add a tutorial on how to use the DTU, BlendedMVS, and MobileBrick datasets for training
+- [ ] Improve mesh quality by integrating monocular prior similar to dn-splatter[https://github.com/maturk/dn-splatter] and gaussian_surfels[https://turandai.github.io/projects/gaussian_surfels/]
 - [ ] Improve training efficiency.

 ## Install